zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 {bool} is whatever Convert.ToBoolean(string) works for (“true”, “False”, “TRUE”, “1”, “0”).

-&lt;languages&gt; tag inherits content from parent .config files.
+\<languages\> tag inherits content from parent .config files.
 You cannot remove a language in a child .config file once it is defined in a parent .config file.
 You can redefine a language if the value of the “type” attribute is the same as a defined in a parent .config file (last writer wins).
 If the displayName attribute is missing, ReadConfiguration sets it to the first name in the names attribute.
 If names is the empty string, then ReadConfiguration sets the display name to the type attribute.
 The names and extensions attributes support semi-colon and comma as separators.

-&lt;options&gt; tag inherits options from parent .config files.
+\<options\> tag inherits options from parent .config files.
 You can set, remove, and clear options (removes them all).
 The key in the options dictionary is a pair of option and language attributes.
 Language attribute is optional.
-If specified, the option applies to the language whose simple name is stated; otherwise, it applies to all languages. &lt;remove option=”foo”/&gt; removes the option from common options dictionary, not from all language dictionaries. &lt;remove option=”foo” language=”rb”/&gt; removes the option from Ruby language options.
+If specified, the option applies to the language whose simple name is stated; otherwise, it applies to all languages. \<remove option=”foo”/\> removes the option from common options dictionary, not from all language dictionaries. \<remove option=”foo” language=”rb”/\> removes the option from Ruby language options.

 <h4 id="default-dlr-configuration">4.13.3.2 Default DLR Configuration</h4>